szabgab/slides/devops/intro.md

 ## Top down approach
 {id: top-down-approach}

+* Pick the value stream to be the first to convert:
 * Start with the team that has the most open attitude to the new way of work.
 * Educate people.
 Both about the ideas and about the techniques.
 * Find the first bottleneck that is in your power to change.